International

 Q: Will the acceptance of NOFO applications be conducted on a rolling basis or after the final due date?
 In other words, is there an advantage to early application?

 A: No, there is no rolling process.
-The formal review process will begin after September 11, 2023 when all applications are due.
+The formal review process of Phase 1 applications will begin after September 11, 2023 when all applications are due.
 Note: No applications will be accepted after the due date.

 Phase 1 Leads